Social Justice Training Institute

 Lodging

-Participants will need to arrange their own travel, lodging and meals.
-Rooms will be available at the Hyatt Regency Columbus.
+Rooms will be available at the Graduate Columbus at an SJTI block rate.
 Participants who are not local to the Columbus area must stay in the hotel.

 *taxes and fees are additional

-Please note the dates of the institute are June 12-16, 2023.
+Please note the dates of the institute are June 9-13, 2025, beginning at 2:00 pm Monday and concluding by noon on Friday.
 A limited number of rooms prior to and after the program are available at the SJTI rate should you require an additional stay due to travel or if you care to explore Columbus.
 These additional days will be booked based on availability.

-Reservations by attendees must be received on or before May 12, 2023 5pm ET (the "Cutoff Date").
-At the Cut-off Date, the hotel will review the reservation pickup for the event and release the unreserved rooms for general sale.
+Reservations by attendees must be received on or before Monday, May 12, 2025 at 5pm ET (the "Cutoff Date").
+At the Cut-off Date, the hotel will review the reservation pickup for the event and release the unreserved rooms for general sale at standard rates.

 Getting to Columbus